XIIIVI/Tips-and-tricks-for-a-good-IoT-setup/part6/README.md

-This section provides a convenient way to build a cluster for VictoriaMetrics (time series).
+This section provides a convenient way to build a cluster for VictoriaMetrics (time series) as described in [part #6](https://medium.com/p/aeedbf038511).

 > ⚠️ You must configure a dedicated storage for VictoriaMetrics ON ALL YOUR DEVICES by running the following commands
 >